<

 Defines the type of animation:

-• js: Animation via JavaScript with smooth height transition.
+• js: Animation via JavaScript with smooth height transitions.

 • css: Animation via CSS, adds the cs_readmore-animation class for styling.